Read summarized version with

 5. Pick the right set of tools

 Picking the right tools for the job is as important as doing the job itself.
-There are many data governance tools out there, dedicated to specific tasks such as metadata collection, communication between teams, managing data in the cloud, etc. Fortunately, even if you have limited experience with these technologies, a reliable tech consulting partner will assess the specifics of your business and help you pick the tools that match your needs.
+There are many data governance tools out there, dedicated to specific tasks such as metadata collection, cross-team communication, and managing data in the cloud.
+Fortunately, even if you have limited experience with these technologies, a reliable tech consulting partner will assess the specifics of your business and help you pick the tools that match your needs.

 N-iX data governance tools